 If festive grandeur takes your fancy, then look no further than Amsterdam.
 The European city which is just a one-hour flight away from Stansted offers tons of jaw-dropping festivities come Christmas.
 Look for a 20-metre high tree covered in 40,000 energy efficient lights and the internationally renowned World Christmas Circus that showcases first-class acts in a Christmas setting.
 For those after a festive feast, the markets here offer seasonal goodies from the local area plus the surrounding regions of Holland, Belgium and Germany – meaning you can feast on Bratwurst sausage, German cookies and pretzels until your heart’s content.

 While Bucharest may seem a less obvious choice than the other more well-frequented European cities at Christmas, this shouldn’t put you off.
 The Bucharest Christmas market is as lively as any and offers tons of authentic festive spirit and colourful décor.
 Bucharest Christmas Market gathers all the magic of a Romanian Christmas, bringing together a series of entertainment and activities such as traditional craft making, live music, dance performances and even a Santa Claus chalet, meaning visitors can expect to be kept entertained for hours on end.
+There are plenty of tours in Bucharest that combine a Christmas market trip with a chance to explore the rest of the city and its communist past alongside the very best of Romanian culture.

 Budapest’s Christmas market is like no other.
 Each year, the historic Vörösmarty Square is transformed into the annual market, where locals and visitors alike come together beneath the Christmas lights display, with the sound of live Hungarian folk music.
 Expect authentic food vendors offering everything from traditional dishes such as Goulash soup, sauerkraut, and sour cherry pastries to winter warmers such as raspberry schnapps, and apple cider.
 You’ll find hand painted Christmas decorations for the tree here along with beautifully crafted garlands made of dried fruits, leaves and cinnamon sticks – perfect for dressing your front door.